ExploreConsulting/netsuite-fasttrack-toolkit-ss2/readme.md

 let firstResultAsObj = Seq(LazySearch.load("123")).map(nsSearchResult2obj()).first()
 ```

+Also see [search](https://exploreconsulting.github.io/netsuite-fasttrack-toolkit-ss2/modules/_search_.html) in the API documentation,
+especially the `LazySearch` class.

 ### Governance ###
 The governance handler utilties can be used with any script, but most often are used with a saved search in
 a scheduled script.